Pretty-SFOS/opal-about/README.md

 ## Size

-The release bundle without documentation comments and without unnecessary files takes about 50 KiB.
-In comparison, a bare-bones manually built "About" page including the HTML version of the GNU GPL v3+ takes about 40 KiB.
+The "minified" release bundle without documentation comments takes about 40 KiB.
+This is similar to a bare-bones manually built "About" page including the HTML version of the GNU GPL v3 but without a list of contributors.

 ## License

-> Copyright (C) 2018-2021  Mirian Margiani
+> Copyright (C) 2018-2022  Mirian Margiani
 > Program: opal-about
 >
 > This program is free software: you can redistribute it and/or modify